-Any student found in possession of illegal drugs or a drug smoking implement with traces of drugs (i.e. shows signs of having being used) WILL HAVE THEIR RESIDENCY TERMINATED IMMEDIATELY AND THE POLICE INFORMED.
+- Any student found in possession of illegal drugs or a drug smoking implement with traces of drugs (i.e. shows signs of having being used) WILL BE SUSPENDED IMMEDIATELY, THE POLICE INFORMED AND POSSIBLY REFERRED TO A RESIDENTIAL REVIEW PANEL.
 THEY WILL BE REFERED TO AGENCY SUPPORT AS PART OF THIS PROCESS.

-Possess unused drug-related equipment, with the exception of for intended legitimate medicinal use.

-- Any student found with an unused drug smoking implement will face a minimum of 5 days suspension and possibly a referral to a disciplinary panel. - Possess and/or use pharmaceutical drugs (over the counter or prescription) for nonmedicinal purposes unless following campus procedures for medicines - o For regular treatment please report to the Linto House staff at 6.50am 7am. - All school staff should confirm the procedures regarding the administration of medications.
+The school will continue to support them as a day student. - Possess unused drug-related equipment, with the exception of for intended legitimate medicinal use. - Any student found with an unused drug smoking implement will face a minimum of 5 days suspension and possibly a referral to a disciplinary panel. - Possess and/or use pharmaceutical drugs (over the counter or prescription) for nonmedicinal purposes unless following campus procedures for medicines - o For regular treatment please report to the Linto House staff at 6.50am 7am.

-- Due to its residential status, the WA College of Agriculture Cunderdin has a heightened responsibility in respect to managing students who are sick or who have a chronic medical condition.
+- All school staff should confirm the procedures regarding the administration of medications. - Oue to its residential status, the WA College of Agriculture Cunderdin has a heightened responsibility in respect to managing students who are sick or who have a chronic medical condition.
 This policy is in place to ensure any student's need of medical attention is appropriately looked after.
 It is also in place to ensure students with a chronic medical condition have regular access to medical support and are able to safely access as much of the educational programme as their condition allows - .
 The following broad principles apply when students are sick or have a chronic medical condition: - 1.
 It is the students responsibility to let a staff member know if they are sick. - 2.
 It is a parents responsibility to let the college know of any ongoing medical condition that might "impact upon" or be "aggravated by" college daily routines. - 3.
 Sick student will be regularly monitored. - 4.
 Where appropriate students will be given specialist medical attention.